qvbit/mapreduce-from-scratch/README.md

-Implementation of the MapReduce framework from scratch in C++ using gRPC for communicaton between nodes.
+Implementation of the MapReduce framework from scratch in C++ using gRPC & protocol buffers for communicaton between nodes.

 I referenced the async grpc (https://grpc.io/docs/languages/cpp/async/) documentation heavily to implement the gRPC boilerplate in worker.h and master.h.